We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you have sensitive skin, you’re probably already aware of this catch-22: Your skin is irritated by the sun’s UV rays but many sunscreens also irritate your skin.
+If you have sensitive skin, you’re probably already aware of this catch-22: Your skin is irritated by the sun’s ultraviolet (UV) rays, but many sunscreens also irritate your skin.

 Some people with highly sensitive skin may find that they’re allergic to sunscreen, though this is usually a reaction to ingredients found in chemical sunscreens.

-Chemical UV blockers found in many common sunscreens can wreak havoc on sensitive skin — think burning, stinging, and red itchy bumps.
+Chemical UV blockers found in many common sunscreens can aggravate sensitive skin — think burning, stinging, and red itchy bumps.

-That’s why Healthline’s dermatology experts have identified the best ones.
+That’s why Healthline’s dermatology experts have identified some of the best sunscreens for sensitive skin.
 Healthline isn’t affiliated with any of these companies; our experts simply think that these formulas protect the skin with a low likelihood of irritation.

-With an impressive SPF of 46, EltaMD is a broad-spectrum formula, meaning it will protect against UVA (aging) and UVB (burning) rays.
+With an SPF of 46, EltaMD is a broad-spectrum formula, meaning it’s designed to protect against UVA (ultraviolet aging) and UVB (ultraviolet burning) rays.

 - paraben-free, fragrance-free

-- contains hyaluronic acid, which is moisturizing and may help reduce the appearance of fine lines
+- contains hyaluronic acid, which may help reduce the appearance of fine lines

-Those who like the effects of EltaMD but are looking for a slightly lower price point will probably be fans of La Roche-Posay Anthelios Ultra Light Sunscreen fluid.
+Those who like the effects of EltaMD but are looking for a slightly lower price point may want to check out La Roche-Posay Anthelios Ultra Light Sunscreen fluid.

-Paraben- and fragrance-free, both of which can be irritating to even non-sensitive skin, the lightweight, matte formula is ideal for layering under makeup.
-It offers broad-spectrum protection with SPF 60.
+Paraben- and fragrance-free, both of which can be irritating to even non-sensitive skin, the lightweight, matte formula is designed for layering under makeup.
+It offers broad-spectrum protection with SPF 50.

 It’s good to keep in mind, however, that an SPF of 45 has been shown to filter out 98 percent of the sun’s UVA and UVB rays, so an SPF higher than 45 may be unnecessary.

-The concern is that a higher SPF encourages people to stay in the sun for too long, so remember that regardless of the SPF you’re using, it’s important to reapply sunscreen every two hours.
+A higher SPF may encourage people to stay in the sun for too long, so remember that regardless of the SPF you’re using, it’s important to reapply sunscreen every 2 hours.

-- formulated with a “cell-ox shield,” which filters UV rays and gives skin a dose of antioxidants
+- formulated with “cell-ox shield,” which filters UV rays and gives skin a dose of antioxidants

 - lightweight moisturizer